-- 6.7.1 Every candidate for the degree of Doctor shall be required to produce a dissertation. - 6.7.2 A dissertation is the report on research done under supervision on one central and coherent research problem. - 6.7.3 A dissertation as a whole is examined as a single work. - 6.7.4 Only work that has been done by the candidate himself shall be included in a dissertation, provided that - 6.7.4.1 a general declaration shall be included at the front of the dissertation that confirms this (see par.
+6.7.1 Every candidate for the degree of Doctor shall be required to produce a dissertation.

+6.7.2 A dissertation is the report on research done under supervision on one central and coherent research problem.

+6.7.3 A dissertation as a whole is examined as a single work.

+6.7.4 Only work that has been done by the candidate himself shall be included in a dissertation, provided that

+6.7.4.1 a general declaration shall be included at the front of the dissertation that confirms this (see par.
 6.9.5.4 further on for placement and wording of the declaration), and

-- 6.7.4.2 if articles are included in a dissertation (regardless of whether or not they have already been published, been accepted for publication or have been finalised with a view to submission for publication), a statement with regard to each article shall be included in the dissertation in which the contribution of the candidate is indicated.
+6.7.4.2 if articles are included in a dissertation (regardless of whether or not they have already been published, been accepted for publication or have been finalised with a view to submission for publication), a statement with regard to each article shall be included in the dissertation in which the contribution of the candidate is indicated.
 Such statements shall be in the attached format, as specified in par.
+6.7.15.

-6.7.15. - 6.7.5 Dissertations may be submitted in one of the following formats: - 6.7.5.1 An introduction, followed by a number of chapters, followed by a summary of the research results that indicates the scientific contribution of the study. - 6.7.5.2 An introduction, followed by either (i) a number of published and/or unpublished articles or (ii) a combination of chapters and published and/or unpublished articles, followed by a summary of the research results that indicates the scientific contribution of the study, provided that only articles that originated after the student registered for the Doctoral study may be used, or, if a Master's study is converted to a Doctoral study, only articles that originated after the student registered for that particular Master's degree. - 6.7.5.3 An introduction, followed by either (i) a number of chapters, or (ii) a combination of chapters and published and/or unpublished articles, of which one or more of the sub-parts of the integrated and cohesive whole may take the form of a creative output, followed by a summary of the research results that indicate the scientific contribution of the study, provided that only articles and creative outputs that originated after the student registered for the Doctoral study may be used, or, if a Master's study is converted to a Doctoral study, only articles that originated after the student registered for that particular Master's degree. - 6.7.5.4 In the case of advanced (senior) Doctorates, an introduction, followed by a number of published articles, followed by a summary of the research results that indicate the scientific contribution of the study, provided that, in the case of senior Doctorates, articles and other research outputs may also be used that originated before the student registered for the Doctoral study. - 6.7.6 When published material is used as part of the dissertation, candidates are responsible for ensuring that it is used in a lawful manner, taking into consideration the candidate's own as well as any third party's/parties' copyright.
+6.7.5 Dissertations may be submitted in one of the following formats:

+6.7.5.1 An introduction, followed by a number of chapters, followed by a summary of the research results that indicates the scientific contribution of the study.

+6.7.5.2 An introduction, followed by either (i) a number of published and/or unpublished articles or (ii) a combination of chapters and published and/or unpublished articles, followed by a summary of the research results that indicates the scientific contribution of the study, provided that only articles that originated after the student registered for the Doctoral study may be used, or, if a Master's study is converted to a Doctoral study, only articles that originated after the student registeree.

+6.7.5.3 An introduction, followed by either (i) a number of chapters, or (ii) a combination of chapters and published and/or unpublished articles, of which one or more of the sub-parts of the integrated and cohesive whole may take the form of a creative output, followed by a summary of the research results that indicate the scientific contribution of the study, provided that only articles and creative outputs that originated after the student registered for the Doctoral study may be used, or, if a Master's study is converted to a Doctoral study, only articles that originated after the student registered for that particular Master's degree.

+6.7.5.4 In the case of senior Doctorates, an introduction, followed by a number of published articles, followed by a summary of the research results that indicate the scientific contribution of the study.

+6.7.6 When published material is used as part of the dissertation, candidates are responsible for ensuring that it is used in a lawful manner, taking into consideration the candidate's own as well as any third party's/parties' copyright.
 If a candidate therefore wishes to publish certain material in the course of his Doctoral research, it is essential that the candidate shall ensure that it does not infringe upon his right to use it in the dissertation and to publish the completed dissertation via the University's SunScholar.